se802/ConvolutionCuda/README.md

 ## Results

 Our experiments show that the CUDA implementation of the convolution algorithm can achieve significant speedups compared to the baseline implementation.
-For example, on a NVIDIA GeForce RTX 3080 GPU, we observed a speedup of up to 40x for large input sizes.
+For example, on a Nvidia Geforce GTX 1060, we observed a speedup of up to 35x for large input sizes.

 ## Conclusion